-- In the food processor, fitted with the “S” blade, pulse together the sunflower seeds, additional 1 cup of oats, chia seeds, psyllium, salt, cinnamon and allspice.
-Add to the almond pulp bowl.
+- In the food processor, fitted with the “S” blade, pulse together the oats, sunflower seeds, chia seeds, psyllium, salt, cinnamon and allspice.
+Place in a bowl.

 - Drain the apricots from the soak water, don’t discard the liquid, keep it for step 2.

 - Add to the food processor, along with 2 Tbsp soak water and process till creamy.
 Add more water if needed.

 - This spread should keep for 5-7 days in the fridge.